MicrosoftDocs/windows-ai-docs/docs/index.md

 - [Train your own model](train-model-custom-vision.md) with Azure Custom Vision or VS Tools for AI, and export to ONNX format.
 - Convert models trained in other frameworks (Caffe2, Chainer, CNTK, PyTorch, and more) into ONNX format with [WinMLTools](convert-model-winmltools.md) converters or [ONNX tutorials](https://github.com/onnx/tutorials).

-Once you have an ONNX model, you'll [integrate the model](integrate-model.md) into your app's code with the Windows ML APIs or tools.
+Once you have an ONNX model, you'll integrate the model into your app's code with [mlgen](mlgen.md) or the [Windows ML APIs](winml-api-guide.md).
 Then, you'll be able use machine learning in your Windows apps and devices!

 To learn more about how to use Windows ML, take a look through at our documentation, or at our [sample apps](https://github.com/Microsoft/Windows-Machine-Learning/tree/RS5) on GitHub.